tehprofessor/yard-restful/README.markdown

 - @topic topic.
 Specifies the topic to categorise a **class** (not a method) under.

+- @required_argument [type] name description.
+Specifies an argument that must be passed to the service.
+You can specify as many of these as you need.

-- @argument [type] name description.
-Specifies an argument that is passed to the service.
-You can specify as many of these as required
+- @optional_argument [type] name description.
+Specifies an optional argument that may be passed to the service.
+You can specify as many of these as you need.

 - @example_request example.
-An example of the request that is send to the service
+An example of the request that is send to the service.

 - @request_field name description.
-Further specifies the fields that are send within the request
+Further specifies the fields that are send within the request.
+This is useful when the service accepts only one argument that has many fields, like a JSON or XML string.

 - @example_response example.
 An example of the response that is returned from the service